dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 #### Gzip Decompression (Again)

-Using the `file` command we can look at the type of the data that is stored in the file
+Using the `file` command we can look at the type of data that is stored in the file

 ```
 bandit12@bandit:/tmp/random_dir$ file binary.out
 binary.out: gzip compressed data, was "data4.bin", last modified: Thu May  7 18:14:30 2020, max compression, from Unix
 ```

-We see that its once more gzip compressed file we use the same procedure as Step 5 to decompress the file
+We see that it is once more gzip compressed file we use the same procedure as Step 5 to decompress the file

 **Note:** Remember to rename the file with the `.gz` extension for the file to be decompressed properly